MarcinBas/api_mt/index.md

 - Open the uppermost drop-down menu to choose which MT provider you want to use.
 Select **Google Translator**.

-- Below the uppermost drop-down menu there is another one in which you can select which version of the Google Translate API you wish to use.
+- Below the uppermost drop-down menu, there is another one in which you can select which version of the Google Translate API you wish to use.
 Open it and select **V2-Basic Translation**.

  - Enter the API key in the field below.
 Check the **Save Google key**.